TCCL/router/README.md

 > Note: For HTTP `GET` requests, the data type for each parsed parameter will be `string`.
 You can apply promotions via payload verification, but you will want to make sure you are only type validating for `string`.
 For other request methods (e.g. `POST`), the content type of the request payload can allow for other data types to be encoded.

-If verification fails, then a `TCCL\Router\PayloadVerifyException`.
+If verification fails, then a `TCCL\Router\PayloadVerifyException` is thrown.
 The `PayloadVerifyException` class is a sub-type of a `TCCL\Router\RouterException` having status code `400`.
-You can catch these exceptions and call `printDebug()` to obtain diagnostic information about how the payload failed to verify.
+You can catch these exceptions and call `printDebug()` to obtain diagnostic information about how the payload failed verification.

 #### Verification options